 Do not use the blower speed wires as a source of power to accessories as electronic air cleaners and humidifier transformers.
-The unused motor taps auto-generate sufficiently high voltages to damage accessory equipment.
+The unused motor taps auto-generate sufficiently high damage voltages accessory to equipment.
 Use the terminals provided on the electronic fan timer.